 Orange County Dist.
 Atty.
 Tony Rackauckas shows the jury an image of police… (Bruce Chambers / Associated…)

-Manuel Ramos is charged with second-degree murder and Jay Cicinelli with involuntary manslaughter.
-Both are former officers.
+Ramos is charged with second-degree murder and involuntary manslaughter; Cicinelli is charged with involuntary manslaughter and excessive use of force.

-During his opening statements, attorney Michael Schwartz, who is representing Cicinelli, said Thomas died not because of chest compression, but because he had a bad heart due to prior drug use.
+Defense lawyers have argued and presented evidence to show that Thomas died not because of chest compressions during his struggle with police, but because he had a bad heart from prior drug use.